Subi121/email-spam-classifier/README.md

 | Missing values | None |
 | Train / Test split | 80% / 20% (`random_state=42`) |

-> Dataset file is not included in this repository.
-Place `emails.csv` in the project root before running.

----

 ## 🛠️ Technologies Used